23technologies/grav-helm/README.md

-A minimal helm template to run grav with the git-sync plugin.
+A minimal helm template to run grav.
+This used to incorporate the git sync plugin for grav, but no longer does.